usdot-jpo-ode/asn1_codec/docs/configuration.md

 \* Denotes the message should already contain hex data, according the the ASN.1 specification for that message.
 For instance, IEEE 1609.2 must contain hex data in its `unsecuredData` tag.
-If the hex data is missing or invalid, the ACM with likely generate an error when doing constraint checking.
+If the hex data is missing or invalid, the ACM will likely generate an error when doing constraint checking.

 - After ENCODING this text is changed to: `us.dot.its.jpo.ode.model.OdeHexByteArray`
 - After DECODING this text is changed to: `us.dot.its.jpo.ode.model.OdeXml`